Resident Testimonials

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?

-I find that the faculty at UBC are really approachable, and that there has been a lot of direct supervision by experienced staff, which has been an invaluable opportunity for learning.
-We have a full day dedicated to academics every week, and I have enjoyed the quality and extent of teaching we get as residents.
-Also, I have been very impressed by the resident body itself, which is filled with warm, supportive, passionate, and fun-loving people.
-Lastly, I find that the work-life balance is good, and that the program is family-friendly — something I highly value as father of two.
+I found the faculty at UBC really approachable, and there was a lot of direct supervision by experienced staff, which was an invaluable opportunity for learning.
+We had a full day dedicated to academics every week, and I enjoyed the quality and extent of teaching we got as residents.
+Also, I was very impressed by the resident body itself, which is filled with warm, supportive, passionate, and fun-loving people.
+Lastly, I found that the work-life balance was good, and that the program was family-friendly — something I highly value as father of two.

 Can you describe some of the unique learning opportunities the program has offered?

 UBC has a strong cohort of researchers working in psychiatry, and after a research elective in my R1 year, I was able to make the transition into the Research Track of UBC’s psychiatry residency program.
-This gives me a protected research day every week.
-It has also given me the opportunity to be mentored by exceptional researchers, all while continuing to hone my clinical skills on the wards.
+This gave me a protected research day every week.
+It also gave me the opportunity to be mentored by exceptional researchers, all while continuing to hone my clinical skills on the wards.
 This is a fantastic learning opportunity unique to UBC.

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?